-475 (GRF16204915).
-The buoy data was provided by Qi He from CNOOC Energy Technology & 476 Services Limited, China.
-We appreciate editor's review and suggestion.
-We are also grateful for 477 the support of The National Supercomputing Center of Tianjin and Guangzhou.
+Kong and Macau (CORE), a joint research centre between QNLM and HKUST.
+The buoy data were provided by Qi He from CNOOC Energy Technology & Services Limited, China.
+We appreciate the editor's review and suggestions.
+We are also grateful for the support of The National Supercomputing Center of Tianjin and Guangzhou.